 A variety of hearing aids now come equipped with Bluetooth technology.
 In fact, the Audicus Clara RIC hearing aid model can now be upgraded for Bluetooth compatibility.
 While many find Bluetooth hearing aids to be helpful in their daily lives it’s not right for everyone.
 Here’s what you need to know when making your decision.

-What are Bluetooth Hearing Aids?
+What are Bluetooth hearing aids?

 Bluetooth-enabled hearing aids have been around for quite a few years, and tech companies are embracing the trend.
-Apple recently created a new connection that ensures hearing aids can work with any device that is running the iOS operating system (look for hearing aids labeled “Made for iPhone”).
+Apple created a connection that ensures hearing aids can work with any device that is running the iOS operating system (look for hearing aids labeled “Made for iPhone”).

 There are many advantages to using these hearing aids.
-WithBluetooth-enabled hearing aids, you can take phone calls directly through your hearing aids.
-You can connect to your television and adjust the volume of your hearing aids—no more fighting with your spouse or children about how loud the TV should be!
+With Bluetooth-enabled hearing aids, you can take phone calls directly through your hearing aids.
+You can connect to your television and adjust the volume of your streamed to your ears—no more fighting with your spouse or children about how loud the TV should be!

 Bluetooth hearing aids can also connect directly to your laptop or tablet.
 You can watch Netflix, conduct video chats, and laugh at Youtube videos all through your hearing aids.
 You control the volume through a separate remote, rather than struggling with computer speakers.

-Do I Need Bluetooth Hearing Aids?
+Do I need Bluetooth hearing aids?